artscorestudio/layout-bundle/Resources/doc/enable-external-library.md

             css: "%kernel.root_dir%/../vendor/select2/select2/dist/css/select2.min.css"
 ```

-If you do not want to use this repository, please don't forget to change the path to your select2 file like this :
+If you do not want to use this repository, please don't forget to change the path to your select2 files like this :

 ```yaml
 # app/config/config.yml